Contrastive Self-Supervised Learning As Neural Manifold Packing: Hyperparameters

 \section{Hyperparameters}

-We conducted an ablation study to study the role of different hyperparameters.
-Due to limited computational resources, $30\%$ of the training data from ImageNet-1K were selected and pretrained for 100 epochs (which is consistent with our baseline where the whole training set are pretrained for 100 epochs).
-We used the frozen-backbone linear evaluation accuracy as the criterion for ablation.
-We used \texttt{lr = 8.0 $\times$ batch\_size/256}, \texttt{weight decay parameter = 1e-6} and \texttt{momentum = 0.0} for pretraining.
+We conducted an ablation study to investigate the role of different hyperparameters.
+Due to limited computational resources, ablation study on parameter $r_s$ and number of views $m$, $30\%$ of the training data from ImageNet-1K were selected and pretrained for 100 epochs (which is consistent with our baseline where the whole training set are pretrained for 100 epochs).
+For the ablation on batch size, we employed the entire ImageNet-1K dataset.
+We used the frozen-backbone linear evaluation accuracy on the entire test dataset as the criterion for ablation.